 From our sister site, Colorín Colorado, salute the rich history of Hispanic culture with games, bilingual books, lesson plans, activities for school and home, and links to multimedia resources on Hispanic culture.

-During this month, Reading Rockets asks you to teach one person one new thing about learning disabilities.
-Read our collection of inspirational stories about growing up with LD.
+During this month, Reading Rockets asks you to teach one person one new thing about learning disabilities and dyslexia.
+Watch videos with children's authors and illustrators who have learning disabilities, and read our collection of inspirational stories and about growing up with LD.
 If you find an interesting article or story here, pass it along to a friend or colleague.

 Jumpstart's Read for the Record